 BeviMed identified a recessive genetic association between high-impact variants in GPR156 and the Specific Disease 'Congenital hearing impairment'.
-Two high-impact variants in GPR156 were responsible for the strong evidence of association: a one base pair deletion predicting p.S207Vfs113 and a one base pair insertion predicting p.P718Lfs86 with respect to the canonical Ensembl transcript ENST00000464295.6.
+Two high-impact variants in GPR156 were responsible for the strong evidence of association; a 1-bp insertion predicting p.S207Vfs113 and a 1-bp insertion predicting p.P718Lfs86 with respect to the canonical Ensembl transcript ENST00000464295.6.
 One family contained two affected siblings who were both homozygous for the p.S207Vfs113 variant inherited from heterozygous parents.
 In a second family, there were also two affected siblings, in this case compound heterozygous for the same p.S207Vfs113 variant that was maternally inherited and a different p.P718Lfs86 variant that was paternal.
 Using GeneMatcher31, we identified a third pedigree from Saudi Arabia with biallelic truncating variants in GPR156.
 This consanguineous pedigree contained four siblings with hearing impairment, all of whom were homozygous for a variant predicting p.S642Afs162 (Fig. 4a).
-The eight affected individuals in these three families all had congenital non-syndromic bilateral sensorineural hearing loss (see Extended Data Fig. 9 for illustrative audiograms).
+The eight affected individuals in these three families all had congenital nonsyndromic bilateral sensorineural hearing loss (see Extended Data Fig. 9 for illustrative audiograms).

-GPR156 encodes probable G-protein coupled receptor 156, which has sequence homology to the class C GABAB receptors32.
+GPR156 encodes probable G protein-coupled receptor 156, which has sequence homology to the class C GABAB receptors32.
 Although previously designated as an orphan receptor, GPR156 has recently been identified as a critical regulator of stereocilia orientation on hair cells of the auditory epithelium and other mechanosensory tissues33.
 Its expression is highly restricted to hair cells in the inner ear34.
-Disruption of stereocilia is a common pathogenic mechanism underlying many human Mendelian hearing loss disorders35 and the over-expression of GPR156 in hair cells relative to surrounding cells was commensurate with the over-expression of the 21 genes currently implicated in hearing impairment having a Gene Ontology (GO) term relating to stereocilia (Fig. 4b).
-By immunostaining of the Corti and vestibular system from wild type mice, we found that GPR156 strongly co-localises with actin at the apical surface of the outer and inner hair cells of the organ of Corti (Fig. 4c).
+Disruption of stereocilia is a common pathogenic mechanism underlying many human Mendelian hearing loss disorders35, and the overexpression of GPR156 in hair cells relative to surrounding cells was commensurate with the overexpression of the 21 genes currently implicated in